neobay991/CV/README.md

 I've worked at various different organisations of different shapes and sizes including Google (via a Vendor), The BBC and The Economist.

-Im looking to work somewhere that offers the flexibility to work onsite or remotely, working alongside development teams.
+I'm looking to work somewhere that offers the flexibility to work onsite or remotely, working alongside development teams.

 ## Skills